Tax & AccountingMay 16, 2025

 No tax on tips

 One of the big talking points for President Trump during the campaign was the elimination of tax on tip income.
 Historically, tip income was not subject to tax until the early 1980’s when legislation passed during the Reagan administration treated it like regular income.
-The proposed bill does not provide an exclusion from income for tips, but rather provides a deduction from income for amounts received as tips.
-Under the proposal, taxpayers would not be required to itemize deductions to claim the deduction, but a Social Security number would be required to claim the deduction.
-The deduction would not be allowed for tax years beginning after 2028.
-The bill would also extend the employer credit for Social Security taxes on employee cash tips to the beauty service industry (the credit currently only applies to the food and beverage industry).
+The Act does not provide an exclusion from income for tips, but rather provides a deduction from income for amounts received as tips.
+Under the Act, taxpayers are not required to itemize deductions to claim the deduction, but a Social Security number is required to claim the deduction.
+The deduction is capped at $25,000, and the deduction begins to phase out when the taxpayer’s modified adjusted gross income exceeds $150,000 ($300,000 for joint filers).
+The deduction is not allowed for tax years beginning after 2028.
+The Act also extends the employer credit for Social Security taxes on employee cash tips to the beauty service industry (the credit currently only applies to the food and beverage industry).

 No tax on overtime

 Comment.
-The proposed bill does not provide extensive rules for the application of this provision, leaving the rules of application up to Treasury Regulations.
+The Act does not provide extensive rules for the application of this provision, leaving the rules of application up to Treasury Regulations.

 Itemized deduction limitation

-The proposed bill would include a return of the limitation on itemized deductions for taxpayers in the 37 percent income tax bracket, effective after 2025.
+Prior to the TCJA, the itemized deduction limitation was subject to a phaseout at higher incomes (the “Pease” limitation).
+The Act includes a return of the limitation on itemized deductions for taxpayers in the 37 percent income tax bracket, effective after 2025.

 Automobile loan interest

-The proposed bill includes a deduction of up to $10,000 for interest paid on an automobile loan in 2025 through 2028 for a car purchased after 2024.
+Previously, interest on an individual’s automobile loan was treated as nondeductible personal interest.
+The Act includes a deduction of up to $10,000 for interest paid on an automobile loan in 2025 through 2028 for a car purchased after 2024.
 The deduction is available for both itemizers and non-itemizers.

 Trump accounts